-Terry Fugate-Wilcox, proposal for Melbourne Landmark Weathering Sculpture, ca. 1980–82, materials, support, and dimensions not known (artwork © Terry Fugate-Wilcox)
+Terry Fugate-Wilcox, proposal for Melbourne Landmark Weathering Sculpture, ca. 1980–82, materials, support, and dimensions not known (artwork and photograph © Terry Fugate-Wilcox)

 The text at upper right reads:

 This is a sculpture for the future.
 It changes with the passage of time and becomes more colorful and more beautiful with age.